 According to analysis by method C/(I+N) (Figure 25) we can see that protection criteria is satisfied with excess from 15 dB up to 40 dB.

-The electric field strength level on the borderline for isotropic antenna of 10 m height was calculated for each azimuth under consideration.
+The electric field strength level on the borderline for an isotropic antenna of 10 m height was also calculated for each azimuth under consideration and is provided in Figure 26 where flat Earth option was also included for comparison.